 Making a difference (without burning out)

-What I’d love to see is more of us as individuals stepping up our game in response.
+I’d love to see more of us as individuals stepping up our game in response.
 And if you’re thinking you’re already stretched too thin to do anything more, please hear me out.
-I’m not saying we each need to go out there and Do More, or be more of an activist.
-What if each of us does whatever we do with more groundedness, kindness, integrity, and a sense of responsibility?
+I’m not saying we each need to go out and Do More, or be more of an activist.
+Instead, what if each of us does whatever we do with more groundedness, kindness, integrity, and a sense of responsibility?
 We collectively could make a big difference.

 I recently read a parable of two people who planted apple trees in their yards.
 The first person planted the tree next to her house.
 She was thinking of the delicious fruit she will have for herself one day.
 The other planted it away from her house and closer to the street.
 She was thinking that passersby could pick and enjoy the fruit for themselves.
-Both put in the same amount of effort, but the impact the second person had on her community was far greater.
+Both put in the same amount of effort, but the second person had a far greater impact on her community.
 It was the quality of her intentions that made the difference.

-The work I do is about fostering stronger people who care about the good of their communities.
-And do so intelligently and sustainably.
-That means taking care of those immediately around us, including ourselves.
-It’s sort of like the phrase “Think globally, act locally”.
-We take action within our familiar circles, knowing that what we do, as part of an interconnected community, DOES make a difference.
-And to restate Gandhi’s famous phrase, we could ask — how can we be the change we wish to see in the world?
+I’m reminded of the phrase “Think globally, act locally”.
+We can take action within our familiar circles, knowing that what we do, as part of an interconnected community, DOES make a difference.
+As Gandhi famously said, how can we be the change we wish to see in the world?

 Mindfulness is at the heart of it all

 Mindfulness is at the heart of everything I do.
-By that I mean awareness of and taking responsibility for ourselves (our habits and patterns, both good and no-so-good).
-And thinking about the impact we have on others (again, both good and not-so-good).
+By that I mean awareness of and taking responsibility for ourselves (such as our habits and thinking patterns, both good and no-so-good).
+And also the impact we have on others (again, both good and not-so-good).
 It also means working toward being honest, kind, and respectful toward everyone we interact with — including ourselves.